Zennoon/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c: The source code uses the puts function to print the specified string.
 It always returns a value of 0.
 It uses the betty style (indentation, brace position, usage of void, documentation and so on)

+5-printf.c: The source code uses the printf to print the specified string literal.
+Like the puts one, it always returns 0, and alse uses betty style